 How easy is this grill to use?
 It’s super easy.
 Just turn on the gas and light the burners.
 Give it a good 5 minutes to get the top piping hot and you’re ready to bring your culinary creations to life.

-At the time of this writing, Le Griddle 30” retails for $1,799 and can be purchased from multiple retail outlets as well as online.
+At the time of this writing, the stainless steel Le Griddle 30” retails for $1,799 and can be purchased from multiple retail outlets as well as online.

 So, What’s the Verdict?